sdclibbery/tradr/README.md

-x Volume scaling on all candle graphs x Have extended y axis on analysis page x Need to keep price info for BTC-USD or remove it from homepage
-* Allow 'extend' for every view on analysis page
+x Volume scaling on all candle graphs x Have extended y axis on analysis page x Need to keep price info for BTC-USD or remove it from homepage x Allow 'extend' for every view on analysis page x Account balances are broken due to new currencies getting added
 * Account history page show orders
 * Have second account history graph in Btc as well as the Eur one
 * Add backup automation with monitoring of some kind